-Mathias Beche is a racing driver from Switzerland who currently competes with Rebellion Racing in the FIA World Endurance Championship.
-His most recent success is an overall podium at 24 Hours of Le Mans in June 2018. he finished third in a Rebellion R13, together with Gustavo Menezes and Thomas Laurent.
+Mathias Beche is a racing driver from Switzerland who most recently spent a season with Rebellion Racing in the FIA World Endurance Championship.
+His greatest success is the overall podium at 24 Hours of Le Mans in June 2018 when he finished third in a Rebellion R13, together with Gustavo Menezes and Thomas Laurent.

 Earlier in a career, Bache's best result at Le Mans was the fourth place in 2014, also with Rebellion Racing.
 In other competitions, his greatest success so far was the championship title in the 2012 European Le Mans Series.